Illinois’s Disappearing Soil

 Growing more on less

-Federal erosion control programs helped stem this wastage, as did changes in farm technology, with the result that the rate of soil loss in 1970 was significantly less than it had been in 1930.
+Federal erosion control programs helped stem this wastage as did changes in farm technology, with the result that the rate of soil loss in 1970 was significantly less than it had been in 1930.
 But it was not more careful husbandry of the soil that enabled Illinois farmers to gradually match those fabled yields of a century and a half before.
-Modern farming is a triumph of technology over imprudent management: mechanization, new hybrids, chemicals to reduce losses to weeds and insects.
-The adoption of such essentially industrial methods of specialization and the economics of scale has transformed the traditional diversified Illinois grain and livestock farm into sprawling outdoor grain factories with attendant problems.
+Modern farming is a triumph of technology over imprudent management; mechanization, new hybrids, chemicals to reduce losses to weeds and insects have more than made up productivity lost to erosion.
+The adoption of such essentially industrial methods has caused industrial-type pollution.

-Such losses of productive capacity are invisible but they are very real.
-They take two shapes: loss from conversion of land to non-farm use and loss from erosion that is compensated for—so far—by artificial fertilizers.
-The latter is the most invisible.
-The 3.1 million acres of farmland which have been converted to non-farm uses in Illinois in the last 30 years could, at current rates of production, yield an additional 400 million bushels of corn per year.
-Regarding losses from erosion, the Illinois EPA has estimated that the statewide corn yield per acre in 2010 will be 164 bushels if present erosion trends continue; if farmland erosion is halted and, so-called, "best management practices" followed, the yield by 2010 could be 185.1 bushels, an increase of 11 percent.
+Losses of productive capacity from erosion have been compensated for—so far—by artificial fertilizers.
+The Illinois EPA has estimated that the statewide corn yield per acre in 2010 will be 164 bushels if present erosion trends continue; if farmland erosion is halted and, so-called, "best management practices" followed, the yield by 2010 could be 185 bushels, an increase of 11 percent.
 If the amount of land planted in corn were to remain unchanged from 1979 levels, the difference would amount to nearly a quarter-billion bushels, which at 1981 prices would be worth about $2.6 billion.

 Less uncertain is the burgeoning demand for Illinois food.
 Illinois presently exports 59 percent of its soybeans and feed grains.
 A recent study by the University of Illinois predicts that demand for Illinois corn alone will increase by approximately 22 percent by 1999.
 This is happy news, not just for Illinois farmers but for Illinoisans, indeed, Americans generally.
 For just as the world has grown dependent on Illinois grain, so has Illinois and the U.S. grown dependent on grain exports to balance its foreign exchange ledgers.

-It is the federal government, however, which has been the most active force in reducing farmland in the U.S. Although it took the lead in erosion control programs in the 1930s, Washington's policies have had unhappy (if unintended) effects on farmland conversion.
-The Federal Housing Administration financed cheap suburban housing developments.
+However, it is the federal government that which has been the most active force in reducing farmland in the U.S. The Federal Housing Administration financed cheap suburban housing developments.
 Federal highway subsidies, along with similar funding for sewer systems, made rural areas both accessible and livable.
 And the Farmers Home Administration has dispensed more than $45 billion in low-interest loans and grants in the last four years, much of it financing water and sewer systems and industrial parks in rural areas.

 Official opinion in Springfield and Washington is fully aroused to the issue of farmland preservation, however, and in the end it matters little who first sounded the alarm.
 The Agriculture Stabilization and Conservation Service funds cost-sharing plans that finance erosion controls—roughly $7 million a year in Illinois alone.
 Prodded by the USDA, a series of reviews begun in 1975 of the role of federal programs in farmland conversion culminated in 1981 in the commission of an interagency National Agricultural Lands Study; the NALS final report summarized the problem nationwide for the first time, and recommended ways to stop it.